 The Middle East and Africa Millet market has been classified on the basis of geography to offer a clear understanding of the market.
 The Middle East and Africa Millets Market has been divided into South Africa, Egypt, Saudi Arabia, United Arab Emirates, Israel, and Rest of Middle East and Africa.
 More than 40.0% of world millet consumption is in the hands of African countries, mainly Niger, Mali, Nigeria, Burkina Faso and Sudan.
 Millet is popular in developing regions, such as India and Africa, where food and nutrition security are the main challenges.
 The high drought tolerance capacity of the crop allows its cultivation in the adverse environmental conditions of the regions.
 India is the world's largest producer of Indian millet.
 Public and private investments are limited to the development and production of millet seeds.
 International prices for millet are highly volatile, largely determined by supply volumes and generally unrelated to other major coarse grains such as maize, sorghum or barley.

-The Middle East and Africa Millets Market is concentrated with well-established players.
-Key players in the Middle East and Africa Millets Market include Glanbia Nutritionals Inc, Roundstone Native Seed Company, Ernst Conservation Seeds, Nature's Path Foods, The Hain Celestial Group, Inc, Honeyville Inc, Eden Foods, Inc, Bob's Red Mill Natural Foods, Yushe River valley millet cooperatives, Aohanyuan ecological agriculture Technology Development Co, and Millet Co.
+Key players in the Middle East and Africa Millets Market are Glanbia Nutritionals Inc, Roundstone Native Seed Company, Ernst Conservation Seeds, Nature's Path Foods, The Hain Celestial Group, Inc, Honeyville Inc, Eden Foods, Inc, Bob's Red Mill Natural Foods, Yushe River valley millet cooperatives, Aohanyuan ecological agriculture Technology Development Co, and Millet Co.
 Ltd

 Access the study in MULTIPLE FORMATS